littlebunch/bfpd-api/README.md

 # bfpd-api
-REST API for the Branded Food Products Database
 A small web server providing a REST API for the Branded Food Products Database.
 ### Installation
 Clone into your [go workspace](https://golang.org/doc/code.html)